CyberSource/cybersource-rest-client-ruby/docs/InstrumentIdentifierApi.md

 api_instance = CyberSource::InstrumentIdentifierApi.new

-instrument_identifier_id = "instrument_identifier_id_example" # String | The Id of an Instrument Identifier.
+instrument_identifier_id = 'instrument_identifier_id_example' # String | The Id of an Instrument Identifier.

 opts = {
-  profile_id: "profile_id_example", # String | The Id of a profile containing user specific TMS configuration.
+  profile_id: 'profile_id_example', # String | The Id of a profile containing user specific TMS configuration.
   offset: 0, # Integer | Starting record in zero-based dataset that should be returned as the first object in the array.
 Default is 0.
   limit: 20 # Integer | The maximum number that can be returned in the array starting from the offset record in zero-based dataset.
 Default is 20, maximum is 100.
 }